 - How to recognize the critical details that grant sponsors expect you to address

-Jeremy T. Miner, M.A., is director of grants and contracts in the Office of Research and Sponsored Programs at the University of Wisconsin-Eau Claire, and also president of Miner and Associates, Inc., a nationwide consulting firm that provides grant seeking and fundraising services to nonprofit organizations.
+Jeremy T. Miner, MA, is associate director of research administration at UW-Milwaukee, and president of Miner and Associates, a consulting firm that provides grant seeking and fundraising services to nonprofit organizations.
 In addition to developing and administering proposals to public and private grant makers, Jeremy has served as a reviewer for federal and state grant programs and helped private foundations streamline their grant application guidelines.
 He has presented grant seeking workshops nationally and internationally to thousands of grant-getters.
 His successful grant writing techniques have generated millions of grant dollars for many nonprofit education, healthcare and social service agencies.